glefait/cassandra/doc/source/cql/types.rst

 Unlike other "composed" types (collections and UDT), a tuple is always :ref:`frozen <frozen>` (without the need of the `frozen` keyword) and it is not possible to update only some elements of a tuple (without updating the whole tuple).
-Also, a tuple literal should always have the same number of value than declared in the type it is a tuple of (some of those values can be null but they need to be explicitly declared as so).
+Also, a tuple literal should always have the same number of values than declared in the type it is a tuple of (some of those values can be null but they need to be explicitly declared as so).

 .. _custom-types: